JLESC/jlesc.github.io/_projects/Compression_for_instruments.md

 ## Impact and publications

 The first presentation of this collaboration was made during the DOE-MEXT meeting at Chicago in May 2019.
-Franck Cappello presented lossy compression for photon source at the International Forum on Detectors for Photon Science March-April 2020.
+Franck Cappello presentation of lossy compression for photon source at the International Forum on Detectors for Photon Science March-April 2020 [cancelled because of COVID19].

 ### Papers

+A paper at IPDPS on fix ratio compression using control loop {% cite Underwood20 --file jlesc.bib %}
 A poster presented the results of the delta compression developed at Riken combined with the SZ compressor developed at Argonne. {% cite Rupak20 --file jlesc.bib %}
 {% bibliography --cited --file jlesc.bib %}

 ### Funding

+Robert Underwood from Clemson (Jon Calhoun's group) received a DOE funding for his 6 months stay at Argonne.

 ### Impact on other projects